medusajs/medusa/docs/content/development/cache/create.md

 ```

 Make sure to replace the `path/to/custom-module` with a relative path from your Medusa backend to your module.
 You can learn more about module reference in the [Create Module documentation](../modules/create.mdx#module-reference).

+You can also add any necessary options to the module.
+The options added in the example above are relevant to the memcached module and you can replace them with your own options.

 Then, to test the module, run the Medusa backend which also runs your module: